chaosnative/developer-hub-cn/docs/chaos-engineering/Chaos Faults/common-tunables-for-all-experiments.md

+---
+title: Common Tunables for All Experiments
+---
-It contains tunables, which are common for all the experiments.
+Experiment tunables which are common for all the experiments.
 These tunables can be provided at `.spec.experiment[*].spec.components.env` in chaosengine.

 ### Duration of the chaos